woossi0/suite/docs/usermanual/source/sysadmin/ubuntu/index.rst

 #.
 The `PostgreSQL <http://www.postgresql.org/>`_ database server with the PostGIS spatial extensions.

-.. note:: The Tomcat service used by Boundless Suite is pulled in from standard repository sources, and is not specific to Boundless Suite.
+.. note:: The Tomcat service used by Boundless Suite is pulled in from standard repository sources, and (other than configuration) is not specific to Boundless Suite.

 Controlling the Tomcat service
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^